Rational curvature invariants for 2-complexes

 Small-cancellation conditions are a useful combinatorial method of imposing curvature-like constraints on group presentations; see the book of Lyndon and Schupp for an authoritative treatment \cite[Chapter V]{lyndon_combinatorial_1977}.

-As in the proof of Lemma \ref{lem: Folding 2-complexes}, a 2-complex $X$ is characterised by a map $S_X\to X_{(1)}$, the attaching map of the boundaries of the 2-cells.
-A \emph{piece} of $X$ is an off-diagonal component of the fibre product $S_X\times_{X_{(1)}} S_X$.
-A 2-complex satisfies the $C(p)$ \emph{small-cancellation condition} if no face of $X$ is a union of fewer than $p$ pieces.\footnote{See the book of Lyndon and Schupp for a thorough treatment of small-cancellation theory \cite{lyndon_combinatorial_1977}.} It is well known that the $C(6)$ condition can be thought of as a form of non-positive curvature, while the $C(7)$ condition can be thought of as a form of negative curvature.
+Informally, a \emph{piece} of $X$ is a path that appears in two different ways in the attaching maps of the 2-cells.
+Formally, it may be defined as follows.
+Let $S_X$ be the disjoint union of the boundaries of the 2-cells of $X$, so $X$ is characterised by the attaching map $S_X\to X_{(1)}$.
+A piece is then an off-diagonal component of the fibre product $S_X\times_{X_{(1)}} S_X$.
+A 2-complex satisfies the $C(p)$ \emph{small-cancellation condition} if no face of $X$ is a union of fewer than $p$ pieces.
+It is well known that the $C(6)$ condition can be thought of as a form of non-positive curvature, while the $C(7)$ condition can be thought of as a form of negative curvature.
 These heuristics fit precisely into the framework of surface curvature.

 \begin{proposition}[$C(6)$ complexes have non-positive surface curvature] If $X$ is a finite, irreducible, standard, $C(6)$ complex then $\sigma_+(X)\leq 0$. \end{proposition} \begin{proof} It suffices to prove that